What are T Levels?

 T Levels are a brand new qualification designed for 16-19 year olds, with a mixture of classroom learning and work placement.
 They follow GCSEs and are equivalent to 3 A Levels.
 T Levels are a 2-year qualification, after which you can step straight into your chosen career, an apprenticehship or a degree.
 These courses have been developed in collaboration with employers and businesses so that the content meets the needs of industry and prepares students for work.T Levels will offer students a mixture of classroom learning and ‘on-the-job’ training during an industry placement of at least 45 days (315 hours).
 They will provide the knowledge and experience needed to open doors into a skilled job, higher apprenticeship or university.

-You will be able to enrol on a T Level course in September 2020.
-Uxbridge College (part of HCUC) is one of the 4 institutions in London, chosen to deliver this programme.
-We will be offering T Level courses in the following subject areas:
+You will be able to enrol on a T Level course in September 2022.
+Uxbridge College (part of HCUC) was one of the 4 institutions in London, chosen to deliver the pilot programme in 2020.
+We are offering T Level courses in the following subject areas for 2022:

-Digital sector: Digital production, design and development T Level (Uxbridge Campus) pdf View T Level Leaflet (1.21 MB)
+- Digital sector: Digital production, design and development T Level (Uxbridge Campus) pdf View T Level Leaflet (1.21 MB)

 When do T Levels begin?

 You can start a T levels course in September 2022 at Uxbridge College.

 How long does a T Level take to complete?

 A T Level qualification is a two-year course, including the industry placement.
 This is a significant increase on most current technical education courses, ensuring that students gain as much experience as possible while undertaking the qualification and are well prepared for the workplace.

 What subjects can I study?

 At Uxbridge College you can study the following subjects: